Balancing Covariates via Propensity Score Weighting: Discussion and Extensions

-When probabilities of selection of cases into the observed sample vary (in particular, within groups), sampling weights are defined as the inverse probabilities of selection.
-Two basic approaches may be taken to propensity score analysis with sampling-weighted data: ignoring the weights, or incorporating the weights into the propensity-weighting analysis \citep{Zanutto06,DuGoff14}.
-In the latter approach, the propensity score model $e_S(x)$ is estimated using sampling-weighted estimators, and then each observation $i$ with sampling weight $W_i$ and corresponding balancing weight $w_S(x_i)$ is weighted by $w_S(x_i)W_i$, where $w_S(x_i)=h(x_i)/e_s(x_i)$ for $z_i=1$, $w_S(x_i)=h(x_i)/(1-e_s(x_i))$ for $z_i=0$.
-These approaches have close analogs in regression analysis of sampling-weighted data, in which context use of weights is hotly debated \cite[and discussion]{gelman07}.
-In either case, the argument for the validity of the weighted estimator is that the weighted sample distribution is an unbiased and consistent estimator of the finite population distribution, and the estimation procedure (regression or propensity score weighting) is consistent when applied to the finite population.
-On the other hand, a price is paid for use of the sampling-weighted estimator if the combined weights $w_S(x_i)W_i$ are more variable than the propensity-score weights from the unweighted model $w_U(x_i)$, as is likely to be the case, because greater variation in weights typically is associated with increased variance.
-Furthermore, with weighted data the variance estimator and optimality arguments in Section \ref{sec:largesample} must be modified because the variance of $\bar{y}_z(dx)$ is no longer dependent only on sample size, but also on the weight distribution.
+Propensity-weighting methods can be readily extended to incorporate sampling weights \citep{DuGoff14}, which is arguably an advantage over the matching methods.
+In one common approach, the propensity score model $e_S(x)$ is estimated using sampling-weighted estimators, and then observation $i$ with sampling weight $W_i$ and corresponding balancing weight $w_S(x_i)$ is weighted by $w_S(x_i)W_i$, where $w_S(x_i)=h(x_i)/e_s(x_i)$ for $Z_i=1$, $w_S(x_i)=h(x_i)/(1-e_s(x_i))$ for $Z_i=0$.
+The weighted sample distribution is an unbiased and consistent estimator of the finite population distribution, and the estimation procedure (propensity score weighting) is consistent when applied to the finite population.
+On the other hand, the sampling-weighted estimator is likely to have increased variance if the combined weights $w_S(x_i)W_i$ are more variable than the propensity-score weights from the unweighted model $w_U(x_i)$.
+Furthermore, with weighted data the variance estimator and optimality arguments in Section \ref{sec:largesample} must be modified because the variance of the weighting estimator is no longer dependent only on sample size, but also on the weight distribution.
+Similar issues apply to the method of \cite{Zanutto06}, which combines unweighted subclassification modeling with weighted estimation of subclass means.
+A lively stream of current research aims to recover information from the weights without the inefficiency of the standard weighted analysis \citep{Zhen:Litt:infe:2005}; these approaches might be productively applied to propensity-score weighting.